silum/astrokat-wiki/MeerKAT-calibrators-and-CSV-catalogues.md

 MeerKAT standard calibrator catalogues follow a specific calibrator naming convention:
 `Lband-<calibrator_classification>-calibrators.csv`
-and relevant calibrators will be added for each observation band and calibrator type.
+and relevant calibrators will be added for each observation per band and calibrator type.

 The following calibrator catalogues are available:
 * **Complex gain calibrators**, identified in observation files using the `gaincal` tag.